retaildevcrews/helium/docs/java-developer-docs.md

 ```

-#### Lack of significant features , got the aggregation feature working now.
+#### Lack of significant features , got the aggregation feature working now

 Other limitations
 unique keys, no support for multiple partition keys, only strings supported in partition keys etc